MitchRatquest/nanopi_neo_synth_buildroot/README.md

 Etcher can be found [here](https://etcher.io/).

+#### You will need to manually copy over the sun8i-h3-nanopi-neo.dtb to the 10Mb partition on the sd card.
+I have not patched that part of the build process.

 ## Using
 The default login is root/root.
 You can change this with make menuconfig, under